unloggedio/documentation/docs/0-Guttor.md

 Use Postman, Swagger in case you are accessing these methods through http end points.
 You can even use your UI to send data to your application.

 You can use ```Direct Invoke``` inside the plugin to call any Java method directly.
 This will save you a lot of time in debugging deep within your code.
-You can start debugging your functions right where it matters.
+You can start debugging your methods right where it matters.

 !!! recording "Recording Available for methods"